ivanmonteiro/SiteResponseChecker/README.md

 # Site Response Checker

 A site response checker that sends notifications when a site content changes (whole page or just specific contents with css selector query like jQuey).
-Periodically sends requests
+Periodically sends requests to the sites and checks if the response has changed.

 # Architecture
 Multi-layered, separation between domain, business and client-side logic.
 Job execution is multithreaded to avoid blocking while processing site checks.